Stretching your back is a simple way to improve the health of your spine and release tight back muscles.

 I’ve looked at back stretchers with an array of features, so the best one for you will depend on your unique needs, as well as your budget.

-To get the best bang for your buck, the Magic Back Support back stretcher is a great option, especially because you can also use it to improve your posture while sitting.
+To get the best bang for your buck, the Magic Back Support back stretcher is a great option, especially because you can also use it to improve your posture while sitting as well.

 Between the heat feature, air compression and auto-adjusting back arches, it provides the best, most versatile experience—while all you need to do is lay on the comfortable, padded mat and use the remote control.